aarontully/dot_matrix/README.md

 ## Security & Privacy

-- Your credentials are stored in the OS secure keychain
 - All conversations support optional end-to-end encryption
 - No telemetry or analytics are collected by the app itself
 - Data lives on your chosen homeserver, not on a proprietary backend